xKlams/Neovim_VimTeX_Tutorial/README.md

 # TeX_Notes_Setup
-A brief tutorial to setup Neovim Vimtex and other useful plugins to take notes faster.
+A brief tutorial to set up Neovim, Vimtex, and other useful plugins for faster note-taking.

 # Warning
-All these steps are performed in Fedora Workstation 39.
+All these steps were performed in Fedora Workstation 39.
 I have mainly taken inspiration from [this](https://castel.dev/post/lecture-notes-1/) blog that i read a while back.

 # Tutorial Start
-First thing first we will need to install neovim.
+First we'll install Neovim
 fedora:

       sudo dnf update && sudo dnf install neovim